New iPhone SE and iPhone 11 Share These Key Features

 What About The Camera?

 The camera is a really crucial feature for so many users.
 The iPhone 11 and iPhone 11 Pro have absolutely mindblowing camera systems.
 Obviously, the lower-cost iPhone SE is not going to compete with that.
 Essentially, it has the same camera as an iPhone XR – a single camera system with a 12-megapixel f/1.8 aperture.
 The ‘selfie’ camera is a 7-megapixel camera.
 As with other recent models, users can take 4K film at up to 60fps.
-Quick Take, a feature with the iPhone 11 that allows users to switch from photo to video mode just by holding down the shutter button, is also available.
+Quick Take, a feature on the iPhone 11 that allows users to switch from photo to video mode just by holding down the shutter button, is also available.

 iPhone SE Capacity and iPhone 11 Capacity